-- (3) Our Company and the Selling Shareholders, in consultation with the BRLMs, have allocated 60% of the QIB Category to Anchor Investors on a discretionary basis.
-One-third of the Anchor Investor Portion was reserved for domestic Mutual Funds, subject to valid Bids being received from domestic Mutual Funds at or above the Anchor Investor Offer Price.
+- Our Company and the Selling Shareholders, in consultation with the BRLMs, may allocate up to 60% of the QIB Category to Anchor Investors on a discretionary basis.
+One-third of the Anchor Investor Portion shall be reserved for domestic Mutual Funds, subject to valid Bids being received from domestic Mutual Funds at or above the Anchor Investor Offer Price.
 In the event of under-subscription in the Anchor Investor Portion, the remaining Equity Shares shall be added to the QIB Category.
-5% of the QIB Category was available for allocation on a proportionate basis to Mutual Funds only, and the remainder of the QIB Category was available for allocation on a proportionate basis to all QIBs, including Mutual Funds, subject to valid Bids being received at or above the Offer Price.
-For further details, see "Offer Procedure" on page 510. - (4) Subject to valid Bids being received at or above the Offer Price, under-subscription, if any, in the Non-Institutional Category and Retail Category, would be allowed to be met with spill over from any other categories or a combination of categories, at the discretion of our Company and the Selling Shareholders, in consultation with the BRLMs and the Designated Stock Exchange.
-However, under-subscription in the QIB portion would not be allowed to be met with spill-over from any other category.
+5% of the QIB Category shall be available for allocation on a proportionate basis to Mutual Funds only, and the remainder of the QIB Category shall be available for allocation on a proportionate basis to all QIBs, including Mutual Funds, subject to valid Bids being received at or above the Offer Price.
+For further details, see "Offer Procedure" on page 493. - (4) Subject to valid Bids received at or above the Offer Price, in the event of under-subscription in the Retail Category or the Non-Institutional Category in the Offer, the unsubscribed portion would be allowed to be met with spill over from over subscription from any other category or a combination of categories at the sole discretion of our Company and the Selling Shareholders, in consultation with the BRLMs and the Designated Stock Exchange.

-For details, including in relation to grounds for rejection of Bids, refer to the "Offer Procedure" on page 510.
-For details of the terms of the Offer, see "Terms of the Offer" on page 502.
+For details, including in relation to grounds for rejection of Bids, refer to the "Offer Procedure" on page 522.
+For details of the terms of the Offer, see "Terms of the Offer" on page 485.